whxvmi/FancyCursor/README.md

 2. Choose **Open**
 3. Click **Open** again when prompted

-macOS will remember your choice after the first launch — you won’t need to do this again.
+macOS will remember your choice after the first launch you won’t need to do this again.

 ---

 ## 🛡️ Privacy & Transparency

-- 100% local — no tracking, telemetry, or network connections
+- 100% local.
+No tracking, telemetry, or network connections
 - No background daemons or auto-start behavior
 - Source code is open and available for anyone to review

-Your privacy and control come first. ❤️

 ---